epw/consensus/consensus.md

 **Power Vested in Me:** When you **speak as the voice of a significant or powerful group**, and with their full weight and authority, roll +Static.
 On a 10+ those you are speaking to will take you at your word, on a 7-9, they will need some proof or assurances first.

-**Arresting Voice:** When you **use your voice to deliver a message that is both powerful and captivating**, roll +Charm.
+**Arresting Voice:** When you **use your voice to deliver a message that is both powerful and captivating**, roll +Without.
 On a 10+, your audience is frozen, unable to do anything other than to continue listening until you finish.
 On a 7-9, they are likewise frozen, but you must not take any action other than to continue delivering your message, or the spell will be broken.

 **The Voice of Experience:** When you **have been here before**, give advice on a course of action and roll +Dynamic, -1 if Tethered.
 On a 7-9, take +1 forward when following the plan.
 On a 10+, additionally everyone who follows the plan marks experience.